 - Physical conditions: Leg, foot, or ankle injuries can make it difficult for a person to put their weight on the injured side of the body.
 While their balance may be off, it may not be due to alcohol impairment.

 - Mental conditions: Being pulled over and facing an arrest can cause fear and anxiety.
 When emotions are elevated, it may not be easy to process what's going on and do what is expected on the FST.

 - Unsuitable clothing: Baggy or tight-fitting attire or uncomfortable shoes can affect a person's performance on the FSTs.

 Technically, if an officer requests that you participate in FSTs, you can politely refuse without facing criminal penalties.
 However, the officer may still arrest you and justify their actions based on other behavior they observed.
 Still, if they did not have a lawful reason to take you into custody, you can raise that as a defense in your case.

 If you've been charged with a DUI, speak with our Salt Lake City attorneys.
 We will review the facts of your case to determine defenses for your situation.
-Contact Lokken & Associates, P.C. at (801) 829-9783 today.
+Contact Lokken & Putnam, P.C. at (801) 829-9783 today.